Sravanimutluri/gitpractice/k8s/k8s.md

 * az account set --subscription 1227324d-633b-4b92-bfd2-e097d385351a
 * az aks get-credentials --resource-group sravani --name srinivas
 ---
+* Kubernetes has the service publishing types
+#### ClusterIP:
+    * Exposes the Service on a cluster-internal IP.
+Choosing this value makes the Service only reachable from within the cluster.
+This is the default that is used if you don't explicitly specify a type for a Service.
+You can expose the Service to the public internet using an Ingress or a Gateway. internal communication
+#### NodePort:
+Exposes the Service on each Node's IP at a static port (the NodePort).
+To make the node port available, Kubernetes sets up a cluster IP address, the same as if you had requested a Service of type: ClusterIP.
+LoadBalancer
+Exposes the Service externally using an external load balancer.
+Kubernetes does not directly offer a load balancing component; you must provide one, or you can integrate your Kubernetes cluster with a cloud provider.
+ExternalName
+Maps the Service to the contents of the externalName field (for example, to the hostname api.foo.bar.example).
+The mapping configures your cluster's DNS server to return a CNAME record with that external hostname value.
+No proxying of any kind is set up.
+* Cluster ip: internal communication
+* Node Port: k8s will expose the application on a port on every node in k8s cluster.
+*

 ### Health Checks/Probes for containers in k8s Pods
 * K8s supports 3 kinds of checks
     ##### liveness probe: